 During this time she continued to travel back and forth to Los Angeles for print as well as commercial work.
 It was on one of these trips that she booked her first role in the Artist View Film Disturbance.
 During this same trip she met Brenda Hampton, creator of 7th Heaven, at a charity event who at the time was looking for an East African actress for an upcoming episode.
 She booked Ella for a guest star spot off of family pictures with her in traditional dress.
 Soon after that episode aired, Ella met her then manager John Sobanski in Los Angeles. who introduced her to her agent Monica Barkett at Global Artist Agency.
 Ella appeared opposite Bruce Willis in the Touchstone thriller Surrogates and has guest starred on hit series such as CSI NY, How I Met Your Mother, NCIS, NCIS Los Angeles, Entourage and the breakout shows Parenthood and Castle.
 She starred in the Karl Urban and Michael Ealy helmed "Almost Human" as well as recurring along Dwayne "The Rock" Johnson on the new HBO hit BALLERS.
 She will next share the big screen with Zoe Saldana in the Nina Simone biopic playing the role of Lorraine Hansberry and returned to reprise her role as Jada Khaled on NCIS LA as well as recently wrapping a major Season 4 recurring arc on MISTRESSES.

 She then joined Antoine Fuqua's new series ICE for DIRECT TV in the role of the South African enforcer Lala Agabaria and starred in the film "Queen of Hollywood Boulevard" before becoming part of the cast of the ABC series "Ten Days in the Valley" opposite Kyra Sedgewick.
-Most recently she starred on Supergirl and The Detour and is repped by Global Artist Agency and Thruline Entertainment.
+She starred on Supergirl and The Detour and is repped by Global Artist Agency.